Guide

 What is OpenClaw?

 The key difference from cloud-hosted assistants: OpenClaw runs on your hardware.
 Your conversation history, workspace files, and memory stay on your machine.
 Only the AI model calls leave your network, going to the provider you choose (Anthropic, OpenAI, Google, etc.).
+According to the OpenClaw documentation, no user data is stored on external servers.

 Why add Nylas CLI?

-This means you can message your assistant on WhatsApp and say "summarize my unread emails" or "schedule a meeting with Alice next Tuesday at 2pm," and it will handle the rest without you opening a browser or email client.
+Once installed and authenticated, OpenClaw's exec tool can run commands like nylas email list, nylas email send, and nylas calendar events list.
+That means you can message your assistant on WhatsApp and say "summarize my unread emails" or "schedule a meeting with Alice next Tuesday at 2pm," and it handles the rest without you opening a browser or email client.

 1. Prerequisites